The Eucharist: Source and Summit of Christian Spirituality

 Extraordinary Ministers of Holy Communion (EMHC)

 These individuals assist at each mass in the distribution of Holy communion.
 Anyone who is Confirmed and in good standing in the Catholic faith is eligible for this ministry.
 Other such ministers take Communion to the sick and homebound on behalf of the entire parish community.
-Contact Chris Reenders at [email protected]
+Contact Ann Dougherty

 Lectors

 Lectors proclaim the Word of God at Sunday and weekday Masses.
 They receive training and encouragement, and are expected to prepare their proclamation thoroughly and carefully, through prayer and practice.
 A helpful workbook is provided, along with gentle but specific evaluation.
 Anyone who is a Catholic in good standing, high school age and up, may serve in this ministry.
 Teens who are not yet confirmed must be enrolled in the Confirmation preparation.
-Contact Lisa Grace for more information about becoming a lector at
+Contact Bob Dougherty

 Altar Servers

 Boys and girls from grades 4 through 12 may serve as altar servers.
 High school seniors and graduates may continue serving as long as they wish, and may take on additional responsibilities based on this ministry, such as master of ceremonies for special celebrations, training assistant, and sacristian.
-Contact Tom Milich at
+Contact the Parish Office

 Liturgy of the Word for Children